hackclub/athena-award/contributing/CONTRIBUTING.md

 ## Airtable Contributions

 Obtain the Airtable API key and base ID and enter them into your .env file as appropriate (If you're involved in this project, DM @phthallo on the Hack Club Slack for help with this)

+### Project Review
+When a user submits a project for a specific stage, it is added to the centralised Athena Awards Airtable where it is then manually reviewed.
+Projects can be either rejected, approved, pending, or unreviewed.

+`rejected` - project was submitted through the form and was deemed insufficient.
+`approved` - project was submitted through the form and was deemed sufficient.
+`pending` - project has been selected on the Athena Awards website but not submitted through the form yet.
+`unreviewed` - project was submitted through the form and has not been manually reviewed yet.

+Users are prompted to resubmit projects if it is initially rejected.
+Projects are then tied to their record (slackId_projectNumber), to keep track of what has been submitted to what stage.